 Canada’s response to the conflict in Syria

-Earlier this year, Prime Minister Justin Trudeau announced Canada's new strategy to address the ongoing crises in Iraq and Syria, including further increases over the next three years to Canada's security, stabilization, humanitarian and development assistance.
+In 2016, Prime Minister Justin Trudeau announced Canada's new strategy to address the ongoing crises in Iraq and Syria, including further increases over the next three years to Canada's security, stabilization, humanitarian and development assistance.

 The Government of Canada resettled 25,000 Syrian refugees between November 2015 and February 29, 2016.
 This included government-supported and privately sponsored refugees.
 Our commitment to resettling Syrian refugees to Canada is continuing in 2016.
 Find out more about the plan.